cvilas/grape/docs/02_roadmap.md

   - Design scene description format using our scripting engine
   - Design scenegraph library using existing khronos libs
   - Implement a basic scenegraph example and check performance in MacOS and Linux VM
-  - Implement scenegraph in our scripting language and have it render by the backend

 ## Phase 7 - Refactor

 - Support external dependencies on examples and tests that the main project does not depend on
-- Refactor gbs template files to make it project agnostic
-  - Replace occurances of 'grape' with @CMAKE_PROJECT_NAME@ in all files
-- Refactor logging
-  - Study [Quill](https://github.com/odygrd/quill) to understand how to reduce overhead even more
+- Study [Quill](https://github.com/odygrd/quill) on how to reduce logging overhead
 - Refactor thread class out of realtime and put it in 'grape'
   - Insert logging to capture timer overruns in the loop
 - `reinterpret_cast<uintptr_t>` from `const T*` and then modifying it later is undefined behaviour.
 Fix `probe::PinConfig::pin`.
 Consider `std::start_lifetime_as` instead.
+- Review the use of std::expected<void,Error>.
+  - realtime/schedule.h
+  - probe/controller.h

 ## Phase 8 - CI